Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Golden Gate Bridge

-San Francisco may be in sunny California, but our coastal location means we have a very different climate than other areas of the state.
+San Francisco may be in sunny California, but our coastal location means we have a very different climate from other areas of the state.
 In June and July, San Francisco is usually foggy, windy, and chilly.

 September and October are the best months to visit SF for warm days and less fog.